ege2734/movielens-retrieve-and-rank/README.md

   filter** on users.
 - **Causal, no leakage.** A training example pools a user's history *strictly before* the target movie, so the model never sees the answer in its own inputs.
-- **In-batch softmax with logQ correction.** doubled retrieval's recall because we were using popular media disproportionately as negatives in-batch.
+- **In-batch softmax with logQ correction.** Doubled retrieval's recall because we were using popular media disproportionately as negatives in-batch.
 - **Two-stage.** The reranker is a late-interaction cross-encoder trained with the *same* in-batch softmax against a **frozen** tower, then its score is fused with the tower's (`z-normalize each per user, tower + β·cross`, β ≈ 0.5).
 It reranks the tower's top-100.